 New Farm Park

 New Farm Park is an oldie but a goodie for a very good reason.
 Every jacaranda season this river-side swathe of greenery is blanketed in purple petals that not only make for some killer Instagram shots but also serve as a background to one swanky picnic.
-With the Powerhouse on one side and a fantastic dog park on the other, New Farm Park has something for every member of the family—fur variety or not.
-Plus, if you happen to schedule your picnic on April 9 you’ll be treated to food trucks and live music as part of Bands in the Park.
-That way you don’t even need to pack a picnic.
+With the Powerhouse on one side and a fantastic dog park on the other, New Farm Park has something for every member of the family—including a grassy area by the river where it's totally legal to drink outdoors.
+Hello boozy afternoon.

 Well-known as a stunning photography location for those wanting to capture the lights of our fair city, Wilson’s Outlook also double as a ridiculously gorgeous picnic spot with jaw-dropping views over Brisbane.
 Our suggestion?
 Pack all your goodies and head to the outlook in the late afternoon so you can kick back and enjoy the sunset over the city.